-(FFSS) "Storage" means a warehouse, enclosed yard, or other area established for the primary purpose of maintaining registered engines or equipment units when not in operation.

-- (tt) "Street Sweeper" means the same as "Dual-engine Street Sweeper" defined in title 13, CCR, section 2022(b)(2). - (ssuu) "Tactical Support Equipment (TSE)" means equipment using a portable engine, including turbines, that meets military specifications, owned by the U.S. Department of Defense, the U.S. military services, or its allies, and used in combat, combat support, combat service support, tactical or relief operations, or training for such operations.
-Examples include, but are not limited to, internal combustion engines associated with portable generators, aircraft start carts, heaters and lighting carts. - (#vv) "Third-party Rental" means a non-rental business renting or leasing registered engines and/or equipment units to another party by written agreement. - (uuww) "Tier 1 Engine" means a certified compression-ignition engine according to the horsepower and model year as follows:
+- (ss) "Storage" means a warehouse, enclosed yard, or other area established for the primary purpose of maintaining registered engines or equipment units when not in operation. - (tt) "Street Sweeper" means the same as "Dual-engine Street Sweeper" defined in title 13, Cal.
+Code Regs., section 2022(b)(2). - (uu) "Tactical Support Equipment (TSE)" means equipment using a portable engine, including turbines, that meets military specifications, owned by the U.S. Department of Defense, the U.S. military services, or its allies, and used in combat, combat support, combat service support, tactical or relief operations, or training for such operations.
+Examples include, but are not limited to, internal combustion engines associated with portable generators, aircraft start carts, heaters and lighting carts. - (vv) "Temporary Registration" means issuance of a temporary certificate by the Executive Officer acknowledging expected compliance with the applicable requirements of this article.
+The temporary certificate shall be issued according to the provisions of title 13 Cal.
+Code Regs.
+Section 2453(g). - (vvww) "Third-party Rental" means a non-rental business renting or leasing registered engines and/or equipment units to another party by written agreement. - (ww) "Transportable" means the same as portable. - (xx) "Two-engine Vehicle" means the same as "Two-engine Vehicle" defined in title 13 Cal.
+Code Regs., section 2449(c) and the vehicle meets the criteria listed in title 13 Cal.
+Code Regs., section 2449(b)(2)(C) - (xxyy) "U.S. EPA" means the United States Environmental Protection Agency.